Consolidator Types

 method or with data from a history request.

-# Example 1: Update the consolidator with data from the Slice object def OnData(self, slice: Slice) -> None: ticks = slice.Ticks[self.symbol] for tick in ticks: self.consolidator.Update(tick) # Example 2: Update the consolidator with data from a history request ticks = self.History[Tick](self.symbol, timedelta(minutes=3), Resolution.Tick) for tick in ticks: self.consolidator.Update(tick)
+# Example 1: Update the consolidator with data from the Slice object def on_data(self, slice: Slice) -> None: ticks = slice.ticks[self._symbol] for tick in ticks: self._consolidator.update(tick) # Example 2: Update the consolidator with data from a history request ticks = self.history[Tick](self._symbol, timedelta(minutes=3), Resolution.TICK) for tick in ticks: self._consolidator.update(tick)

 // Example 1: Update the consolidator with data from the Slice object public override void OnData(Slice slice) { var ticks = slice.Ticks[_symbol]; foreach (var tick in ticks) { _consolidator.Update(tick); } } // Example 2: Update the consolidator with data from a history request var ticks = History<Tick>(_symbol, TimeSpan.FromMinutes(3), Resolution.Tick); foreach (var tick in ticks) { _consolidator.Update(tick); }